-This stretch of coast is not called the Costa de la Luz for nothing.
+This stretch of coast isn’t called the Costa de la Luz for nothing.
 The light here really is extraordinary, with wide sweeping vistas and the exotic blues of sky and ocean blending into one another, in the intense heat that bears down in summer.
 This is the Atlantic Ocean and the waters are pure, rich in nutrients and fish, with a refreshing edge.

 At the heart of Andalucia, the people here are moulded by their landscape and the sea, which impacts on everything in daily life.
 They are warm, friendly and passionate, and above all love where they live and come from.
-For them, the grass in not greener anywhere else.
+For them, the grass is not greener anywhere else.
 This is paradise.
 Behind Sancti Pectri, is the small town of Chiclana, a traditional town, with narrow streets of white painted houses, nestled close together, with a thriving town centre, at the heart of which is the fish market.

-The azures and turquoises of the sea, interspersed with dark blue, look almost tropical, so you could be mistaken for thinking you were in the Caribbean, except the overall atmosphere is its own, with its unique combination of sea, salt marshes, long sandy beaches and rolling surf and the omnipresent feeling of wide open space.
+The azures and turquoises of the sea, interspersed with dark blue, look tropical, so you could be mistaken for thinking you were in the Caribbean, except the overall atmosphere is its own, with its unique combination of sea, salt marshes, long sandy beaches and rolling surf and the omnipresence of wide open space.

 Not surprisingly, tourism is important for the local economy, and this a popular holiday destination for wealthy Spaniards from Madrid, many owning second homes in the nearby modern compound developments that have sprung up, with swimming pools and golf courses.
 Being only an hour and a half from Seville and an hour from Jerez de la Frontera, this coast is a fantastic place to chill out and enjoy the delights of sand and sea.
-But there are also a plethora of fantastic things to sight see in either direction, along the coast and inland.
+But there’s also a plethora of fantastic things to sight see in either direction, both along the coast and inland.